 The Labrador Retriever is the most popular dog breed in America and has been for over three decades.
-This four-legged sweetheart is loving, friendly, adaptable, and the list of qualities goes on.
+This four-legged sweetheart is loving, friendly, and adaptable.
 But they are also clumsy, accident-prone, inquisitive adventurers that eat everything in sight, especially things they shouldn’t be eating.

 If one breed needs insurance to cover their misadventures, it’s the Lab!
 Plus, Labs are also prone to several health conditions that can be expensive to treat.
 Unfortunately, the world of pet insurance can be a confusing one too.
 So we have devised this comprehensive guide to help you find the right coverage for your Labrador Retriever.